Cape York meteorite

 The Cape York meteorite, also known as the Innaanganeq meteorite, is one of the largest known iron meteorites, classified as a medium octahedrite in chemical group IIIAB.
-In addition to many small fragments, at least eight large fragments with a total mass of 58 tonnes have been recovered, the largest weighing 31 tonne.
+In addition to many small fragments, at least eight large fragments with a total mass of 58 t have been recovered, the largest weighing 31 tonne.
 The meteorite was named after Cape York, a prominent geographic feature located approximately 30 mi west of the east coast of Meteorite Island and the nearby peninsulas in northern Melville Bay, Greenland, where the first meteorite fragments were discovered.

 The date of the meteorite fall is debated, but was likely within the last few thousand years.
+A museum placard accompanying the Agpalilik fragment at the Natural History Museum of Denmark states it fell approximately 58 million years ago.
+This figure is inconsistent with the archaeological/historical estimate that the fall occurred within the last 1,000–10,000 years, and does not match published terrestrial-age estimates of 1–2 million years.
+The 58-million-year figure is roughly the same order of magnitude as Cape York's cosmic-ray exposure age of 93 ± 16 million years, suggesting the signage may conflate time spent in space as a meteoroid with time spent on Earth since the fall.

 It was known to the Inughuit (the local Inuit) for centuries, who used it as a source of meteoritic iron for tools.
-The first foreigner to reach the meteorite was Robert Peary in 1894, with the assistance of Inuit guides.
-Large pieces are on display at the American Museum of Natural History and the Natural History Museum of Denmark.